Updated: Oct 30, 2022

 Little to speak, Flidias bestowed his sheep.
 He had to sheer at least forty sheep without saving a single penny for chow—just to add one to the flock.
 In contrast to his dreams, all he has is eight sheep, a comb, a cutter, and a cruel landlord next door.

 Having no hope in his drudgery, Flidias fantasized about saturating his trousers like his friends—bride a bounty.
 So, he flipped his pen to write flirting essays.

 After toiling for two days, Tapryl went to the mansion with brand new candles of different colors, and she suddenly became breathless after seeing a ruptured green tarnished mail with its envelope on the home lady’s desk.
 She contemplated the forfeit for learning the previous mail, which was honestly meant to be here.

 Tapryl had to stretch her hands to that letter—this time, not inadvertently.
 She desired to mentally compare this letter with the one she took home.
 Before someone says something, the bottom of the letter already reads: To my dear reflection, from Sir Flidias.

 “Thud!” goes to the door.

-As a chance to fulfill his quest for Tapryl, the man glued in front of that lass had finally moved to another table, leaving the girl’s good company like that painter has offered him free beer over there.
-Deadman stands with courage: In the brief discontinuity, Flidias asked her the name, and Tapryl said, “Sorry gentleman, I’m Cissily.”
+As a chance to fulfill his quest for Tapryl, the man glued in front of that lass had finally moved to another table, leaving the girl’s good company like that painter had offered him free beer over there.
+Deadman stands with courage: In the brief discontinuity, Flidias gently asks her the name, and Tapryl says, “Sorry gentleman, I’m Cissily.”